Summary

 Read the full fact sheet- Until polio is eradicated globally, it can re-emerge in any country, so polio immunisation remains important in Australia.

-- If children and adults are not immunised, polio may re-establish in Australia.
+- If children and adults are not immunised, polio may re-emerge in Australia.

 - New cases of polio in Australia are rare, but the disease remains a health risk for travellers to some countries of the world.